 5. Deal with debts and taxes before paying beneficiaries

 Investigate and pay off any debts, taxes, and fees before proceeding with the distributions.
 It may not be easy to ignore pressure from family members who want their money right away.
 But an executor who pays beneficiaries without having cleared all liabilities may end up paying them personally.

 It’s also a good idea to get a clearance certificate from the Canada Revenue Agency.
 This certificate states that any taxes owing, interest and penalties have been paid by an estate.
 You can apply for a clearance certificate.
 Or, ask the accountant preparing the final tax return for the estate to send the application along with it.
 Without a clearance certificate, you could be responsible for paying any taxes due.

 Administering an estate will take at least a year — more likely 18 to 24 months.
 However, it could stretch out longer if the estate is complex.
 Don’t feel pressured to make decisions you’re uncertain about.
 Take the time to understand the issues at play and their related impacts.
 At the same time, it’s prudent to keep the estate settlement moving forward.
 “Every year the estate is open, another tax return is required.
 Delays can be costly,” says Butler.

 - What you need to know about probate when writing your will or executing someone else’s

 7. Stay on top of the paperwork

 Keeping good records is of paramount importance.
-If beneficiaries have questions later on, it’s important to be able to back up your decisions with proper documentation.
-“Record-keeping will assist the executor with keeping liability under control,” says Butler.
+If beneficiaries have questions later, it’s important to be able to back up your decisions with proper documentation.
+“Record-keeping will help the executor with keeping liability under control,” says Butler.

 More on wills and estate planning: